 Are some questions too dangerous to ask?
 What happens to scholars and students who ask those questions?
 How can you contribute to strengthening core academic values, such as academic freedom?
-These are among the questions we discuss in “Dangerous Questions:
+These are among the questions we discussed in “Dangerous Questions:

 We are no longer seeking nominations for the 2018 Scholars at Risk Courage to Think Award, which was presented at the Scholars at Risk Network 2018 Global Congress in Berlin on April 25, 2018.
 The Courage to Think Award recognizes individuals, groups or

 Scholars at Risk welcomes reports that Professor Bekele Gerba has been granted release on bail after nearly two years of detention, and calls on Ethiopian authorities to drop any charges against him.